 A few God-realized souls retain their bodies, yet are conscious of themselves as God in both His unmanifest and manifest aspects.
 They know themselves as God-in-all, and are therefore able to render spiritual help to all souls, under all conditions, and to assist those who are ready, to attain God-realization.
-These are the Perfect Masters.
+These are the world at all times.
+They are always one in consciousness, always different in function.
+As a rule they live and work incognito, apart from the general public; but five, who act in a sense as a directing body, always work in public and in an atmosphere of commanding prominence.
+In Avataric periods, the Avatar, as the Perfect Master Supreme, takes his place at the head of this body and of the spiritual hierarchy as a whole.